ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/pumps/pumps.md

 {% docs mart_product_usage_wave_1_3_metrics_monthly_diff %}

-The purpose of this mart table is to act as a data pump of the `all_time_event` Usage Ping metrics at a _monthly grain_ into Gainsight for Customer Product Insights.
+The purpose of this mart table is to act as a data pump of the `_all_time_event` Usage Ping metrics at a _monthly grain_ into Gainsight for Customer Product Insights (`_all_time_user` columns are not included).
 To accomplish this goal, this model includes a column that takes the _diff_ erences in `_all_time_event` values between consecutive monthly Usage Pings.
 Since some months do not contain Usage Ping data, these _diff_ erences are normalized (estimated) to a monthly value based on the average daily value over the time between pings multiplied by the days in the calendar month(s) between the consecutive pings.

 Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)